Real-time accessibility and screen reader analysis for AI coding assistants.

 For quick one-off checks, you can also paste HTML directly into the web analyzer — same engine, no setup.

 If you want to test HTML quickly without installing anything, paste it directly into the web analyzer at getspeakable.dev/tool.
-It runs the same simulation engine in the browser — supports NVDA, JAWS, and VoiceOver output, CSS selector filtering, and diff mode.
+It runs the same simulation engine in the browser — supports NVDA, JAWS, VoiceOver, and Narrator output, CSS selector filtering, and diff mode.
 Useful for quick iteration, debugging a specific component, or sharing results with teammates who don't have the CLI installed.

 Usage: speakable [options] [input...]